-The SIPRI Military Expenditure Database contains consistent time series on the military spending of countries since 1949, split into datasets covering 1988–2015 and 1949–2015.
-Both datasets are available to download on this page.
+The SIPRI Military Expenditure Database contains consistent time series on the military spending of countries for the period 1949–2016.

 SIPRI military expenditure data is based on open sources only.

 Explore SIPRI's military expenditure data on the interactive website.